ericgarciaresearch/noaa_sedna/README.md

 * Multiple types of taxonomic classification
 * Produces phyloseq object for downstream analyses

-To learn how to use this pipeline in SEDAN go to [rainbow_bridge README for SEDNA](https://github.com/ericgarciaresearch/noaa_sedna/blob/main/rainbow_bridge_README.md) or to go the [rainbow_bridge SEDNA subdir](https://github.com/ericgarciaresearch/noaa_sedna/tree/main/rainbow_bridge)
+To learn how to use this pipeline in SEDNA go to [rainbow_bridge README for SEDNA](https://github.com/ericgarciaresearch/noaa_sedna/blob/main/rainbow_bridge_README.md) or to go the [rainbow_bridge SEDNA subdir](https://github.com/ericgarciaresearch/noaa_sedna/tree/main/rainbow_bridge)

 ---